 What is the significance of a call-to-action?

-Although some email campaigns have purely educational or entertainment-oriented goals, most campaigns intend to market something such as an event, product, or service.
-Thus, an email marketer must motivate their subscribers to register for those events, buy those products, or subscribe to those services.
+Although some email campaigns have purely educational or entertainment-oriented goals, most intend to market something such as an event, product, or service.
+Thus, an email marketer must motivate subscribers to register for those events, buy those products, or subscribe to those services.
 For that purpose, they need to successfully direct subscribers from their inbox onto a landing page.

 Although sending out quality content and hoping that subscribers remember you do help, it isn’t sufficient.
 If you want subscribers to take action at once, then CTAs are the way to get it done.
 Experienced email marketers and designers know well that conversion takes much more than adding a button to your email.

 In this article, I’ll lay out some important things to keep in mind when designing and implementing Calls to Actions to your emails.
 I will also teach you how to write the best email CTAs with some examples.

 How to design calls-to-action?